Oxygen train reaches Agra with 64 metric tonnes of liquid oxygen | Business

-The first Oxygen Express train for Agra, Mathura and Aligarh, carrying 64 metric tonnes of the life saving gas, arrived here from Jharkhand's Tata Nagar on Wednesday.
+The first Oxygen Express train for Agra, Mathura and Aligarh, carrying 64 metric tonnes of the life saving gas, arrived here from Jharkhand's Tata Nagar on Wednesday, officials said.

-''Earlier, we used to airlift oxygen or transport it by land,'' Additional District Magistrate Prabhakant Awasthi said.

 Government Railway Police (GRP), Railway Protection Force (RPF) and local police were deployed for the protection of the train at Yamuna Bridge station, Additional Superintendent of Police Mohammad Mustaque said.